nickswalker/nickwalker.us/pages/energy_gels.md

 [Osmolality](https://en.wikipedia.org/wiki/Osmotic_concentration) is the concentration of a solution.
 It is measured in milliosmole per liter (mOsm/L).
 A solution is isotonic if it has the same osmolality as blood plasma, ~295mOsm/L. If the solution is too concentrated, it'll cause GI stress as fluids are pulled in.
 If it's too dilute, it'll pass before full absorption.

- The only way to change osmolality for a given mass of carbohydrate is to use fewer particles (e.g. use heavier carbohydrates, like [maltodextrin](#maltodextrin), which are still quickly metabolized) or to add more water.
+ The only way to change osmolality for a given mass of carbohydrate is to use fewer particles (e.g. use heavier carbohydrates, like [maltodextrin](#maltodextrin), which are still quickly metabolized), or to add more water.
 The default 3400 mOsm/L for this recipe is high, though lower than [that of most commercial products](https://www.researchgate.net/publication/277081684_Extreme_Variation_of_Nutritional_Composition_and_Osmolality_of_Commercially_Available_Carbohydrate_Energy_Gel).
 Making the solution isotonic requires adding so much fluid as to make it impractical (and doesn't align with fluid consumption of [high-performing athletes either](https://pubmed.ncbi.nlm.nih.gov/22450589/)).

 ### Maltodextrin